schematical/techdebt/TechDebt/SCOPE.md

 In the Planning Phase, a player can view candidates' Salaries and Skills and hire an NPCDevOps up to the team cap (S5).

 The Day Phase starts and servers generate money.
-Engineering Hours are visible and actively consumed during work.

 The player can see the Bullpen count of non-controllable Developers and Interns (S4).